 Unfortunately, in most cases, many of these issues don’t become apparent until you are in the middle of the project.
 Therefore, it’s critical to build in project milestones where the team can discuss if the data being collected is appropriate for analyzing the problem in the original scope.
 There will likely be a need to reset the project scope and/or timeline expectations to correct how data is being captured.
 Another way to account for this challenge is to engage resources (consultants, software vendors, or even your internal resources from another facility) to leverage their expertise on common data challenges for each given use case.

-3) Free your data analytics team from manual data preparation
+3. Free your manufacturing data analytics team from manual data preparation

 Therefore, it’s critical for manufacturers to invest in data modeling and contextualization tools that automate data cleaning and blending activity.
 Building out a real-time data modeling platform will be a foundational requirement for manufacturers in the next decade.